 Welcome to CTS Publisher’s Desk, the podcast for Catholic readers where we discuss important Catholic issues with CTS authors.
 Scroll down for an episode list and don’t forget to subscribe to find out when new episodes become available!
+If you’d like to support us in our mission, including in creating new podcasts, you can make a donation here.

 1. How to Attend the Extraordinary Form of the Mass – Special Guest: Dr Joseph Shaw